Your Questions Answered > The History of Scotch Whisky

 The consequent drop in brandy supplies prompted developments in whisky production.
 Innovatively, a Scotsman wondered what new-make spirit would taste like if matured in casks previously used for sherry, as in brandy maturation.
 The rest is history; the automation of glass bottle manufacturing and the processing of barley on an industrial scale both followed not long afterwards.

-Lindores Abbey: new distillery
+Lindores Abbey: New Distillery

 Today, the grassy site of Lindores Abbey is mainly in ruins; Newburgh people put some of the building’s stone blocks to other use.
 Visitors can find the grounds next to an innovative new distillery founded in 2017, around an hour’s drive north of Edinburgh.